 He began his public sector employment in 2001 as an Accountant at Stanislaus County Behavioral Health and Recovery Services.
 He continued his career with Stanislaus County promoting to the Waste-to-Energy Project Manager in 2005 and Solid Waste Division Manager in 2010 at the Department of Environmental Resources.
 In 2013, he joined the Chief Executive Office as a Senior Management Consultant.
-He promoted to his current position as Assistant Director in 2017.
+He promoted to the Assistant Director position at Behavioral Health and Recovery Services in 2017.
+In 2019, Mr. Dhillon joined Department of Environmental Resources again in his current role as Assistant Director.

-Prior to his employment with Stanislaus County, Mr. Dhillon was a Customer Service Manager for Retail Banking and Investment Services for Bank of the West for 12 years in various Bay Area and central valley locations.
+Prior to his employment with Stanislaus County, Mr. Dhillon was a Customer Service Manager for Retail Banking for Bank of the West for 12 years in various Bay Area and central valley locations.

 He was elected to the Stanislaus County Employees Retirement Association Board by the general members on February 6, 2016.